Daniel Barrera Barrera

 Daniel Barrera Barrera, also known as El Loco, is a Colombian drug lord suspected of being the boss of the illegal drug trade in Colombia's eastern plains.
 He was arrested in Venezuela on September 18, 2012 after trafficking drugs for more than 20 years.
 The arrest of the drug lord, according to news reports in the New York Times, was the result of a complex four-nation endeavor.
 Colombian President Juan Manuel Santos named Barrera "the last of the great kingpins".

 According to the Colombian National Police intelligence service DIJIN, Barrera bribed numerous Colombian policemen in order to maintain his drug emporium in Bogotá, which has grown after being a key link in the drug business first with members of the Revolutionary Armed Forces of Colombia (FARC) guerrilla group and later with members of the United Self-Defense Forces of Colombia (AUC) paramilitary group and members Colombian Government Forces.

 Other aliases

 Besides being known as "El Loco" Barrera goes by the names of "German Barrera", "Arnoldo Barrera", "Vicente Rivera" or "El Gordo".

 Early years

-According to an article by Colombian magazine Revista Semana, Barrera initiated his illegal drug activities in San Jose del Guaviare in the 1980s under the support of his brother Omar Barrera.
+According to an article by Colombian magazine Revista Semana, Barrera initiated his illegal drug activities in San José del Guaviare in the 1980s under the support of his brother Omar Barrera.
 His brother was gunned down a few months after being in Guaviare for what he took revenge and respect among the other drug dealers in the region.

 On February 7, 1990 Barrera was arrested on drug charges by Colombian authorities.
 After a few months, in October of that same year Barrera escaped from prison.